Angular vs React: Which One to Choose for Front-end Development?

 Moreover, this framework is growing steadily, allowing developers to check the latest trends in the Angular ecosystem and enhance their skills accordingly.

-On the other hand, the same does not go for the ReactJS framework.
+On the other hand, the same does not go for the ReactJS library.
 React enables developers to learn and build an app in the React ecosystem if they are familiar with JavaScript.
 Despite the frequent updates, it offers several helpful resources for beginners to learn the framework and plan for creating an app.
 For this reason, developers usually select React, giving it an upper hand in Angular.js vs. React.js comparison.

-Angular vs React: When to Choose What?
+Angular vs React JS: When to Choose What?

 Let’s discuss the situations that help decide the winner of the Angular vs React comparison.